 13. RELATIONSHIP WITH SHAREHOLDERS AND INVESTORS

 The Annual General Meeting is the principal forum for dialogue and interaction with shareholders wherein shareholders are encouraged to attend and participate.
-Directors, the Financial Controller and the External Auditors will be present to respond to the queries and to provide explanation on the issues raised thereat.
+Directors, the Chief Financial Officer or Financial Controller and the External Auditors will be present to respond to the queries and to provide explanation on the issues raised thereat.

 14. CORPORATE SOCIAL RESPONSIBILITY